Theodoros Tsorbatzoglou: Sports & Chess Career

 Theodoros Tsorbatzoglou made his first step in chess at the age of 8.
 At the moment he is a former chess player and FIDE Master.
 He was a member of various Greek Chess National Teams during his chess career which ended in 1993.

 Tsorbatzoglou retired from a professional chess career and started working as a chess trainer.
 Later on he obtained a FIDE Chess Trainer title (2010) as crown of his trainers career.

-In 2008 he was appointed an Executive Vice President of Galaxias Sports & Cultural Club, and he is performing this duty ever since.
+In 2008 he was appointed an Executive Vice President of Galaxias Sports & Cultural Club, and became the President of the AMO Galaxias Thessaloniki Chess Club in 2021.
 Galaxias Sports & Cultural Club is a 6.000 m2 space of own Sports and Cultural facilities, including Volleyball Basketball, Chess Teams and Academies.

 Since 2006 he was a Member of FIDE Commissions, and in 2010 he became a Secretary of FIDE Events Commission.
 During the previous mandate he was a Board Member of the European Chess Union, and in 2014 he was elected ECU Secretary General.